QLambkin/Tindog/README.md

-Mock landing page for a website desinged to find the perfect match for your best pal!
+Mock landing page for a website desinged to help your pet find the love of their life!